UPDATE 2-Cricket-Test Series India v Bangladesh scoreboard

-Feb 10 (Gracenote) - Scoreboard at stumps on the second day in the first and final Test between India and Bangladesh on Friday in Hyderabad, India
+Feb 9 (Gracenote) - Scoreboard at stumps on the first day in the first and final Test between India and Bangladesh on Thursday in Hyderabad, India

 L. Rahul b Ahmed 2